ivan-ristovic/wth/README.md

 # Weather Tiles in Haskell

-Functional Programming Course faculty project repository.
+Functional Programming Course project that performs weather queries and visually displays the retrieved data.
+Written in Haskell using Gloss graphics library.
 Any similarities with existing abbreviations are totally coincidental!

 Created by:
 - [Ana Bajić](https://github.com/Pljosan/)